-This is my (growing) take on a #clmooc activity from the make bank, you can find out more about the idea if you would like to investigate further.
+This is my (growing) take on a #clmooc activity from the make bank, you can find out more about the idea if you would like to investigate further, however, it is essentially a collection of items that are both special and prized in your professional life yet things that would never feature on an actual CV or resume.

 During the pandemic increased workload and wider lockdown pressures left little bandwidth for community events, writing and projects, however, I did manage a blog post early on about presenting virtually.
 This prompted a Twitter conversation with Tom Farrelly of Gasta fame and @magsamond which ultimately resulted in an online Gasta event shortly after.
 It was a huge success with fantastic speakers, you check out the recordings here: #GastaGoesGlobal.
 I got a wee shout out on Ken McCarthy’s Who’s Zoomin’ Who? podcast, Looking Back episode to boot.